MichiganDataScienceTeam/official-website/config/join.md

 <!--- Need to add time and place --->

-Before joining the club, we will host a project exploration fair on **January 19th, 2025** to share the projects which we will run this semester.
+Before joining the club, we will host a project exploration fair on **Setember 7th, 2025** to share the projects which we will run this semester.
 You can speak with our project leads and learn first-hand about the type of work being done in each project, what the prerequistes are, and if the project is a good fit for you.

 After attending, you will be given access to a form to specify your top 3 project choices, from which we will place you into your preferred project (subject to constraints and appropriate difficulty).